korningf/cso-git/README.md

 *Depending on the institution or individual, this may or my not be an Administrator installation*.

-*You should uninstall any other competing variants of GitBash, MSysGit, or GitForWindows*.
+*IMPORTANT You should uninstall any other competing variants of GitBash, MSysGit, or GitForWindows*.

 .